Open Adoption in the Northern Territory: How It Works and What to Expect

 What Birth Parents Can Request

 Birth parents in the NT have the right to express preferences about the type of family that will raise their child — including preferences about religion, lifestyle, and ethnic background.
-They may also request a particular level of ongoing contact or information sharing.
-These preferences are taken into account but are not binding; the final decision rests with the Adoption Unit and the court based on the child's best interests.
+They may also discuss ongoing contact or information sharing.
+These preferences are considered alongside the child's best interests; contact and information arrangements are handled case by case.

 What Adoptive Parents Need to Prepare For